Trigger Point Pain Finder: Upper Back, Shoulder & Arm

 Nighttime pain often occurs when irritated trigger points in the shoulder or upper back are compressed during sleep.
 It’s also common when the rotator cuff muscles are overloaded or inflamed due to poor posture or overuse.

 Yes.
-These therapies target the exact trigger points that cause pain, stiffness, or nerve-like symptoms—especially in rotator cuff injuries, upper back tension, frozen shoulder, and repetitive strain injuries.
+These therapies target the trigger points that can cause pain, stiffness, or nerve-like symptoms—especially in rotator cuff injuries, upper back tension, frozen shoulder, and repetitive strain injuries.

 Nerve pain often causes numbness, tingling, or sharp, electric sensations.
 Trigger point pain often feels achy, tight, heavy, or “deep,” and it can radiate in predictable patterns even without nerve involvement.